.

 But Ben has taken it very badly, he looks a sad and broken man.

-"Pretty straightforward," decides Walter Allen of Eastern Insurance, and he takes the insurance cheque to Ben Clarke.
 His surprising response is to tear the cheque up!
 "Plain crazy," Walter tells John Hunter when he returns to his office.
 Ben must be scared of something.
 John Hunter is sent to find out what.
 The auctioneer, very sorry he failed to spot such a valuable item, sends Hunter to meet Clarke's main rival, Miller.
 This dealer thinks the theft is very funny.
 But why?
 "Get Clarke to tell you," is all he can say.

 Now Henry and Alice take their chance.
 They get their uncle declared senile, for tearing up the cheque.
 They starte sellintg many of his old books, making the powerless Ben very angry his collection is being sold to Miller.
 So Ben goes to Eastern Insurance to tell the whole story.